printezisn/pandemiccms/README.md

 Log in the database system and perform the following actions:

 1. Create the development database with `CREATE DATABASE pandemiccms;`.
-1. Create the test database with `CREATE DATABASE pandemiccms_test`.
+1. Create the test database with `CREATE DATABASE pandemiccms_test;`.
+1. Create the production database with `CREATE DATABASE pandemiccms_production;`.

 **4. Run the database migrations**:

 Run the migrations with `bundle exec rails db:migrate`.

-**5. Add initial database data**:

-Run `bundle exec rake pandemiccms:init`.
-This will add the initial data to the database.

-**6. Create a client**:
+**5. Create a client**:

-Run `bundle exec rake pandemiccms:create_client -- -n CLIENT_NAME -t TEMPLATE -d DOMAIN:PORT` to create a client.
+Run `bundle exec rake pandemiccms:create_client -- -n CLIENT_NAME -t TEMPLATE -d DOMAIN:PORT -s SUPERVISOR_EMAIL` to create a client.

-For example: `bundle exec rake pandemiccms:create_client -- -n "Pandemic CMS" -t sample -d mysite:80 -d localhost:3000`.
+For example: `bundle exec rake pandemiccms:create_client -- -n "Pandemic CMS" -t sample -d mysite:80 -d localhost:3000 -s admin@test.com`.

 For more information, you can run `bundle exec rake pandemiccms:create_client -- -h` for help.

-**7. Create a supervisor user**:

-Run `bundle exec rake pandemiccms:create_supervisor -- -u USERNAME -e EMAIL -p PASSWORD -c CLIENT_NAME` to create a supervisor user.

-For example: `bundle exec rake pandemiccms:create_supervisor -- -u username -e me@email.com -p mypass -c "Pandemic CMS"`.

-For more information, you can run `bundle exec rake pandemiccms:create_supervisor -- -h` for help.

 ## How to run